-Our first stop is the medieval St John’s Hospital (Sint-Janshospitaal); one of the oldest hospital buildings in Europe.
-We wander around the medieval wards, marvelling at the extensive (and at times, odd (see below)) collection of art, medical instruments and hospital records.
+Our first stop is the medieval St John’s Hospital; a former hospital that now houses a museum.
+We wander around the medieval wards, marvelling at the extensive (and at times, odd (see below)) collection of art, medical instruments and hospital records in one of the oldest hospital buildings in Europe.
 We also pay a visit to the hospital’s historic pharmacy, which is extremely well-preserved and transports you immediately to the 17th/18th century:

 NOTEWORTHYThis sculpture has quite an interesting story.
 It was smuggled not once but twice, and once ended up in a Nazi repository for stolen art.
 Want to know how it made its way back home?
 Then, you might want to check out The Monuments Men directed by George Clooney.

 For lunch, we treat ourselves to mussels (moules) at the quirky Arthie’s and try local beauties like Bourgogne des Flandres: